 The breakthrough follows the development of new enzyme-emulsifier solutions with the capacity to give wholemeal and fibre-enriched white bread a similar volume, softness and fresh-keeping to traditional white bread.

-Here at DuPont, our application specialists have worked with one enzyme complex in particular – a combination of amylase, xylanase and hexose oxidase and our new fresh-keeping G+ enzyme technology with the addition of ascorbic acid.
+Here at Nutrition & Biosciences, our application specialists have worked with one enzyme complex in particular – a combination of amylase, xylanase and hexose oxidase and our new fresh-keeping G+ enzyme technology with the addition of ascorbic acid.

 In wholemeal bread formulations, the complex has displayed an ability to strengthen the gluten structure and, through the G+ technology, deliver a longer-lasting softness and moistness to the crumb.